nicolasderecho/plupload-settings/README.md

 </head>
 ```

 And the script will set up the default values for plupload requests.
+No need to specify authencity token in every request!!!!

 ###Example in Rails